 Much additional work can be performed based on the testbed proposed in this paper, as it provides a flexible platform for any kind of wireless experimentation and is not limited to a specific communication protocol.
-For instance, one could investigate the impact of the bit rate and the modulation on the device behavior, and whether these variables can also help deriving device-specific characteristics.
+For instance, one could investigate fingerprinting groups of similar devices as compared to fingerprinting individual devices from separate vendors, as done in this work.
 Aside from further expansion on performance characterization of Wi-Fi cards (including different 802.11 variants), one could expand the scope of this work to investigate low-layer performance, privacy, and security characteristics of other popular wireless protocols, such as Bluetooth.
 Future work could also involve expanding the testbed to bidirectional communication testing, which opens up a new range of methods, e.g., fingerprinting based on response delays.